Gardeners' World - TV Broadcast of the Year 2016 at the Garden Media Guild Awards!

-I've a keen eye for new presenter talent and expert contributors and I've helped to develop a number of BBC gardening faces, most recently Adam Frost for BBC Gardeners' World, but most importantly, I have huge enthusiasm and passion for all types of gardening features, formats, events and documentaries.
+I've a keen eye for new presenter talent and passionate on-screen contributors and I've helped to develop a number of BBC gardening faces, most recently Adam Frost for BBC Gardeners' World, but most importantly, I have huge enthusiasm and passion for all types of gardening features, formats, events and documentaries.

 I also make short and feature length promotional films for public gardens, Britian in Bloom groups, gardening businesses and nurseries for their websites, vimeo channels and for you-tube and general advertising and promotional purposes.

 'The Great British Garden Revival' series 1 - TV Broadcast of The Year.

 I am very proud to say I was part of this top telly team at Outline Productions in Kentish Town.
 As one of the main Producer/Directors and Edit Producers of this TV gardening series I'm really chuffed that it won.
 We all really worked our butts off to make that series such a success in the summer of 2013.

 Judges comments for TV Broadcast of the Year: